-#2.
-Find an accountant who works with freelancers
+Step 2: Find an accountant who works with freelancers

 Enrolled Agent Rus Garofalo of Brass Taxes emphasizes the importance of working with someone who understands your industry, and the feast vs. famine reality of many freelancers: “The lives of creative people are changing all the time.
 You could have a year where you make $150,000, and then the next year you might make $10,000.”

 You might even meet an accountant who’s in the same boat as you.
 “I’m also a freelancer, so I’m on the same journey.
 I’m empathetic to their stresses,” says Medows of his freelance clients.
 We suggest doing your taxes with someone who makes you feel like a go-getter, a visionary, and a professional whose creative approach to business deserves to be taken seriously.
 (Hint: That person can be you.)

-#4.
-Tally your expenses
+Step 4: Tally your expenses